Textron expands parts business capabilities, eyes aftermarket services

-LAS VEGAS (Reuters) - Textron Inc (TXT.N) on Monday announced a further expansion of its global parts distribution facilities as corporate planemakers eye growth in their higher-margin aftermarket service businesses.
+LAS VEGAS, Oct 21 (Reuters) - Textron Inc on Monday announced a further expansion of its global parts distribution facilities as corporate planemakers eye growth in their higher-margin aftermarket service businesses.

 Corporate plane makers are banking on sales of new products and maintenance packages to boost revenues, even as they introduce new models of corporate jets.